ucr-bioinformatics/ucr-bioinformatics.github.io/pages/mydoc/mydoc_introduction.md

 ---

 ## Overview

+Welcome to the Bioinformatics Facility
+Our facility is part of the Institute for Integrative Genome Biology (IIGB) that operates a modern biotechnology hub consisting of core facilities for genomics, bioinformatics, proteomics, chemical genomics and advanced microscopy.

-The bioinformatics facility provides data analysis and programming expertise.
-The resources serve scientists at UC Riverside to master the informatics needs of their res
+The bioinformatics facility provides access to high-performance compute resources, data analysis and programming expertise.
+The resources serve scientists at UC Riverside to master the informatics needs of their research in a proficient and cost-effective manner.
+The following services are offered:

+## Services

 * Development and maintenance of a high-performance informatics hardware and software infrastructure for our research community at UCR.
 * Instruction of hands-on tutorials and workshops on a wide variety of bioinformatic topics.
 Extensive manuals for these tutorials are available on our manual page.
-* Custom data analysis and consultation services for bioinformatics and cheminformatics projects.
+* Custom data analysis and consultation services for bioinformatics projects.
+To schedule an appointment, please e-mail nkatiyar@ucr.edu.
 * Establishment of research collaborations with experimental scientists from different departments.

-## Services provided

-1. Data Analysis
-The bioinformatics facility provides data analysis and programming expertise.
-The resources serve scientists at UC Riverside to master the informatics needs of their res
-* Development and maintenance of a high-performance informatics hardware and software infrastructure for our research community at UCR.
-* Instruction of hands-on tutorials and workshops on a wide variety of bioinformatic topics.
-Extensive manuals for these tutorials are available on our manual page.
-* Custom data analysis and consultation services for bioinformatics and cheminformatics projects.
-* Establishment of research collaborations with experimental scientists from different departments.

-2. Workshops
-We have offered a number of bioinformatics workshops in the past.
-These workshops are focused on teaching programming and data analysis techniques to the researchers at
-* Introduction to R
-* RNA-Seq analysis
-* Variant analysis
-* ChIP-Seq analysis

-## Contact US
+## Location

-To schedule an appointment, please email nkatiyar@ucr.edu
+1207 E Genomics Building

+3401 Watkins Drive

+University of California

+Riverside, CA 92521